 She sank to her knees, then sprang up again, fell back several steps as if afraid of me, and cried out: "Would you murder my father?
 Would you murder your betrothed bride?
 See here!
 See this!"
 She came nearer and held up her hand with my ring on it before my eyes.
 "Do you see this betrothal ring?
 What was it my father said when you put this ring upon my finger?
-'I have given my maid unto thy bosom!'
-But you, you thrust the steel deep into my bosom!"
+'I have given my maid unto thy bosom!"